cfengine/documentation/reference/promise-types/packages.markdown

 **Allowed input range**: `.+`

-**Synopsis**: Command to check whether first supplied package version is less than second one
+**Description**: Command to check whether first supplied package version is less than second one

 **Example**: